HOW IT ALL STARTED

 When Candice Arnold, executive director of Hockey Fight MS found out she was diagnosed with MS, she decided to use her passion to build a tournament that would help thousands of others in her position.

 Hockey has always been my passion.
 I first started playing when I was ten years old.
 I played for my high school boy’s team before moving on to play competitively on a girl’s travel team and in a local men’s league.
 By the time I had gone off to college, I was competing at the NCAA Division III level and loving every minute of it.
 Aside from playing, I was also a private skating instructor and coach.
-As I’m sure many of my readers can relate, not much existed outside of hockey.
-Just the thought of not being able to do what I loved most was terrifying.

 Darryl Arnold is the Assistant Director for Hockey Fights MS. He is a liaison with our on-ice officials and assists with operations and overseeing staff onsite at tournaments.
 Darryl enjoys spending time with his family, skiing, and running.
 Event weekends he can be found at the rink as a resource for our participants.

 Jesse Parker is the integration specialist at Hockey Fights MS, responsible for our website and internal tooling.
 In their spare time, they enjoy mountain-biking, hiking, and traveling in their van.
-You can find Jesse at our tournaments walking around with a laptop, updating the standings after each game and taking photos and video to put on social media.
+You can sometimes find Jesse at our tournaments walking around with a laptop, updating the standings after each game and taking photos and video to put on social media.
 Come say hello!